The Reading Level 1 activities are as follows:

 Every day we add more greenhouse gases to our air by burning fossil fuels, such as oil, coal, and natural gas.
 Greenhouse gasses trap the sun’s heat, so as we add more the Earth is heating up!
 What does this mean for the species on our planet?
 The timing of life cycle events for plant and animals, like flowering and migration, are largely determined by cues organisms take from the environment.
 The timing of these events is called phenology.
 Scientists studying penology are interested in how climate change will influence different species.
 For example, with warming temperatures and unpredictable transitions between seasons, what can we expect to happen to the migration timings of birds, mating seasons for animals, or flowering times of plants?

 Plants are the foundation for almost all life on Earth.
-Through photosynthesis, plants produce O2 that we breathe, food for their own growth and development, food for animals and microbes, and crops that provide food and materials for human society.
-Because plants are so important, we need to find out how climate change will affect them.
-One good place to start is by looking at flowering plants.
-How will increased temperatures affect the phenology of flowering?
-One possible answer to this question is that the date that flowers first emerge for a species may driven by temperature.
-If this is the case, we would expect flowers to emerge earlier each year as temperatures increase due to climate change.
-If flowers come out earlier and earlier each year, this could greatly impact plant reproduction and could cause problems for pollinators who count on plants flowering at the same time the pollinators need the pollen for food.
+Through photosynthesis, plants produce the oxygen (O2) that we breathe, food for their own growth and development, food for animals and microbes, and crops that provide food and materials for human society.
+Because plants are so important to life, we need to find out how climate change could affect them.
+One good place to start is by looking at flowering plants, guided by the question, how will increased temperatures affect the phenology of flowering?
+One possible answer to this question is that the date that flowers first emerge for a species is driven by temperature.
+If this relationship is real, we would expect flowers to emerge earlier each year as temperatures increase due to climate change.
+But if flowers come out earlier and earlier each year, this could greatly impact plant reproduction and could cause problems for pollinators who count on plants flowering at the same time the pollinators need the pollen for food.

 Flesch–Kincaid Reading Grade Level = The Reading Level 3 activity has a score of 9.2; the Level 1 has a 6.4.